migueldeicaza/SwiftGodot/README.md

 # Working with this Repository

-You should be all set by referencing this as a package from SwiftPM but if you want to work on the bindings, you will want to open the Generator project which will produce the output on top of this.
+You should be all set by referencing this as a package from SwiftPM but if you want to just work on the binding generator, you will want to open the Generator project and you can edit the `okList` variable to trim the build times.

-You might need to run this from the command line, or change the hardcoded paths if you do so.

 # Driving Godot From Swift